Coronavirus Disease COVID-19 Updates

 Effective immediately patient access to Butler Memorial Hospital is through

-the Tower entrance only and between the hours of 5:00 am to 5:00 pm Monday
+the Tower entrance only and between the following hours:

-Sundays.
-All other entrances are closed (including the Brady Street entrance)
+All other entrances are closed (including the Brady Street entrance) with

-with the exception of the Emergency Department reserved for emergency
+the exception of the Emergency Department reserved for emergency cases

-cases only.
-If you are not in an emergency health situation or critically
+only.
+If you are not in an emergency health situation or critically ill

-ill requiring the need of emergency care, please contact your physician
+requiring the need of emergency care, please contact your physician office

 Clarion Hospital visitation policy and patient entrances: